aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 The user actions are links to features where customers can add a product to one of their lists of pinned, favorite or watched products.
 Which user actions are shown is controlled by the [client/html/catalog/actions/list](../../config/client-html/catalog-actions.md#list) setting.
 They, as well as the social media buttons are both included by using partials.

 There are several social platforms that can help to boost the sales of web shops, namely Pinterest, Facebook, WhatsApp and Twitter.
-They enable visitors to add products to their time line or social media profile
+They enable visitors to add products to their time line or social media profile.

 Via the configuration option for the displayed [list of social links](../../config/client-html/catalog-social.md#list), you can choose which ones are available for your visitors.
 You can also add new social media links without changing the code.
 With the social list setting it's possible to add new or remove existing social links, which are then defined by the